openlegend/core-rules/core/src/06-banes-boons/01-chapter-six.md

  - **Power Level 8** - Manifest a 30' x 30' x 30' area phantasm
  - **Power Level 9** - Manifest a 50' x 50' x 50' area phantasm

-\page

-<div class='footnote'>CHAPTER 6: BANES & BOONS</div>

-<div class="bane-boon-entry" style="margin-top: -0.8em;"></div>

-___
--
--
--
--
-- Until reaching power level 6, you can combine sensory illusions by adding the required power levels together (e.g., mimicking both sight and sound requires power level 5).
+ Until reaching power level 6, you can combine sensory illusions by adding the required power levels together (e.g., mimicking both sight and sound requires power level 5).
 While the phantasm persists, you can make logical changes to it freely.
 For example, an illusory person can speak naturally as you direct it and could be made to fall in response to an attack.
 However, substantial changes to the illusion (such as transforming a human into a goblin) require a new invocation of the illusion.

 - **Special:** Unlike other banes, this bane does not work by targeting specific enemies.
 Instead, your Influence roll for invoking it is compared with the Resolve defense of each character that would perceive the created effect if it were real.
 If the roll is lower than their Resolve, they perceive none of the phantasm's effects.
 If the roll is greater than or equal to their Resolve, they perceive the illusory effect you create and react as if it were real.

  When mimicking a very specific person, place, or thing that the target is very familiar with, the GM should consider increasing the target's Resolve defense for the purpose of that particular phantasm invocation.

  Characters convinced by the phantasm can roll Resist as normal in order to attempt to shake off the bane.
 If successful, they are no longer deceived by the effect.
 In addition, you must spend a minor action to sustain the bane during each of your turns.
 Failing to do so in a given round causes the bane's effects to cease at the end of your turn.

  When an affected character succeeds at a resist roll against this bane, they become to immune to all subsequent phantasms invoked by you for the next hour.

 ### Polymorph